 Four Wheel Driving

-Fishing on Cape York Trip
+Fishing on Your Cape York Trip

 It first seems like there are not many bushwalks in Cape York.
-And it's probably right that we have less of them than many other parts of Australia.
-But there are some nice ones, even some long ones, and most of them are in south eastern parts of the peninsula.
+And it's probably true that we have less of them than many other parts of Australia.
+But there are some nice ones, even some long ones, and most of them are in the south eastern parts of the peninsula.

 Cape York was one of Australia's largest mining areas in its old gold rush days, and now here are many places to go looking for a piece of gold or other precious metals, however fossicking for gemstones is better just south of the penisula.

 Good places to go looking for metals are river and creek beds.
 When looking for metals, you increase your chances if you use a metal detector.
 Keep to the rules though - there are also places where metal detecting is prohibited.